Learning Scene-Level Signed Directional Distance Function with Ellipsoidal Priors and Neural Residuals: Application to Viewpoint Optimization

 Moreover, consecutive measurements $\calP_t$ and $\calP_{t+1}$ should have a small overlap in order to observe a large area.
 Therefore, we design the following overlap loss:

 where $d_{\max} > 0$ is a distance threshold of no overlap.

-Additionally, we must also ensure that the sensor is not in collision with any obstacles.
+In practice, we must also ensure that the sensor is not in collision with any obstacles.
 To do so, we introduce a set of risk detection rays, which are uniformly sampled from the sphere that contains the robot, and obtain their SDDF predictions $\{\hat{f}^r_i\}_{i=1}^M$.
 The risk loss is defined as:

 where $d_\text{safe} > 0$ is a safe distance threshold, chosen such that $\hat{f}^r_i < d_\text{safe}$ implies a potential collision.

 We optimize the camera pose $(\bfp_{t+1},\bfR_{t+1})$ at time $t+1$ by minimizing the weighted sum $\calL = w_o \calL_o + w_v \calL_v + w_r \calL_r$, where $w_o$, $w_v$, and $w_r$ are weights.